Last week I spoke about the three areas to focus on in your visibility strategy in order to grow your brand: traffic, connection, and authority.

 The big fear here is around claiming space.
 The doubts that arise being; ‘Who am I to step forward and claim space?
 Who am I to be seen as a leader?
 Do I dare claim that leadership role?
 How do I have the self-confidence to presume that others might want to receive guidance from me?
 Does my voice matter?
 Does my opinion matter?
 If I express myself, how will people respond?
 Will it bring out the trolls and haters?’

 As a businesswoman, you have to claim the space.
 No one gifts it to you.

 In order to do that you need confidence and you need to be comfortable with being seen as both a leader and as successful.

-For me the big block with regard to authority building was around being seen as successful.
-Having am experience of being bullied as a child for being too successful, I was terrified of the consequences of anyone seeing my success.
+For me, the big block with regard to authority building was around being seen as successful.
+Having an experience of being bullied as a child for being too successful, I was terrified of the consequences of anyone seeing my success.
 It wasn’t a fear of success itself, it was a fear of being seen and judged for my success.

 You may have a similar fear or yours might show up differently.
 The important things to remember is when you’re developing your visibility strategy, it needs to include strategy, tactics, and block clearing.

 When you start by clearing your blocks, you’ll then open to the strategy and tactics that will lead you to the results you want (as opposed to the results your blocks will allow you to achieve).

 Ready to do some block clearing work?
 Our foundational visibility block clearing class for all business women is ‘7 Blocks to Business Growth’.
 It’s one of the classes you gain access to when you enrol with us in our signature visibility mastermind and leadership development program ‘Women Speaking Up’.